nrfconnect/sdk-nrf/samples/nrf9160/ciphersuites/README.rst

 1. |connect_kit|
 #. |connect_terminal|
 #.
 Observe that the sample starts, provisions certificates, and connects to the LTE network.
 #.
-Observe that the sample iterates through a list of ciphersuites, attempting a connection to ``example.com`` with each one of them, showing either a successful or an unsuccessful connection.
+Observe that the sample iterates through a list of cipher suites, attempting a connection to ``example.com`` with each one of them, showing either a successful or an unsuccessful connection.

 Sample output
 =============